idiap/clapper/doc/click.rst

 Config Command
 --------------

 The :py:class:`clapper.click.ConfigCommand` is a type of :py:class:`click.Command` in which declared CLI options may be either passed via the command-line, or loaded from a :ref:`clapper.config`.
-It works by reading the Python configuration file and filling up option values pretty much as click_ would do, with one exception: CLI options can now be of any Pythonic type.
+It works by reading the Python configuration file and filling up option values pretty much as :py:mod:`click` would do, with one exception: CLI options can now be of any Pythonic type.

 To implement this, a CLI implemented via :py:class:`clapper.click.ConfigCommand` may not declare any arguments, only options.
 All arguments are interpreted as configuration files, from where option values will be set, in order.
 Any type of configuration resource can be provided (file paths, python modules or entry-points).
 Command-line options take precedence over values set in configuration files.
 The order of configuration files matters, and the final values for CLI options follow the same rules as in :ref:`clapper.config.chain-loading`.

 Options that may be read from configuration files must also be marked with the custom click-type :py:class:`clapper.click.ResourceOption`.

 Here is an example usage of this class: